Providentia -- A Large-Scale Sensor System for the Assistance of Autonomous Vehicles and Its Evaluation: Related Work

+\textbf{Roadside Perception.} The primary goal of roadside perception systems is the enhancement of autonomous vehicle safety.
+The system in the Test Area Autonomous Driving Baden-W{\"u}rttemberg \citep{tafbw2018fleck} is perceiving a cross-road with two cameras and creates a digital twin.
+It also provides functionality to evaluate autonomous driving functions in a realistic environment.
+However, this system is much smaller than Providentia, and cannot operate at night as it only uses cameras.
+In the MEC-View project, an IIS consisting of cameras and lidars mounted on streetlights creates a real-time environment model of an urban intersection that is amongst others fused into a vehicle's on-board perception system~\citep{gabb2019infrastructure}.
+Furthermore, the local highway operator in Austria is transforming its existing road operator system into an IIS~\citep{seebacher2019infrastructure}.
+It is aiming at actively supporting autonomous vehicles and at enabling the validation of autonomous vehicle perception.

-Instead of the IIS itself, many research contributions propose methods of making algorithmic use of the information provided by an IIS, or optimizing their function.
-With regard to communication networks, Jeffrey Miller~\cite{miller2008v2v2i} proposes an architecture for efficient vehicle-to-vehicle and vehicle-to-infrastructure communication, while Igor Kabashkin~\cite{kabashkin2015bidirv2x} analyses the reliability of bidirectional vehicle-to-infrastructure communication.
-In the project \textit{KoRA9}~\cite{kora9}, Geissler et al.~\cite{geissler2019optimize} formulate an optimization problem that maximizes sensor coverage to locate suitable sensor placements in an IIS.
-Popular areas of research in the field of computer vision that are related to IIS include traffic density prediction~\cite{zhang2017vehiclecount, zhang2017understanding} and vehicle re-identification~\cite{shen2017learning, zhou2018viewpoint}.
-Other topics involving information provided by an IIS include danger recognition~\cite{yu2018traffic} and vehicle motion prediction~\cite{diehl2019graph, liu2019integrated}.
+\textbf{IIS Algorithms.} Instead of the IIS itself, many research contributions propose methods of making algorithmic use of the information provided by an IIS, or optimizing their function.
+With regard to communication networks, \citet{miller2008v2v2i} proposes an architecture for efficient vehicle-to-vehicle and vehicle-to-infrastructure communication, while \citet{kabashkin2015bidirv2x} analyses the reliability of bidirectional vehicle-to-infrastructure communication.
+In the project \citet{kora9}, \citet{geissler2019optimize} formulate an optimization problem that maximizes sensor coverage to locate suitable sensor placements in an IIS.
+Popular areas of research in the field of computer vision that are related to IIS include traffic density prediction~\citep{zhang2017vehiclecount, zhang2017understanding} and vehicle re-identification~\citep{shen2017learning, zhou2018viewpoint}.
+Other topics involving information provided by an IIS include danger recognition~\citep{yu2018traffic} and vehicle motion prediction~\citep{diehl2019graph, liu2019integrated}.

+In this paper, we focus on the overall system architecture and implementation of a large-scale IIS that generates a digital twin of the current traffic.
+The aim of our system is to complete and extend a vehicle's perception and to provide information that enables the implementation of various algorithms and applications based on the digital twin.
+In the literature, detailed technical descriptions of systems with similar size and capabilities like ours are not publicly available to the best of our knowledge.